freemansoft/email-address-analyzer-python/README.md

 Sample execution for gmail scanning Sent Mail and INBOX

+* `python3 main.py --username foo@bar.com --password <password or app token> --imap-folder INBOX`
+* `python3 main.py --username foo@bar.com --password <password or app token> --imap-folder "[Gmail]/Sent Mail" --imap-folder INBOX -oua -sd 2021-12-31`
-* `python3 extract-all-recipients.py --username foo@bar.com --password <password or app token> --imap-folder "[Gmail]/Sent Mail" --imap-folder INBOX`
+* `python3 main.py --username foo@bar.com --password <password or app token> --imap-folder "[Gmail]/Sent Mail" --imap-folder INBOX -oua -fd deathstar.gov`

 ### Password
 The app currently requires that you enter your password on the command line which isn't great.

 *Users with MFA* would instead use an application token as your password.
 GMail has a screen where you can get a token for program use.
 Note that the token essentially bypasses MFA so destroy the token when you are done with your mail operations.

+### Filtering
+The program can filter out addresses or domains as specified on the command line.
+Filters do not apply to individual recipient columns in the CSV.

+Filtered values are removed :
+* The _Filtered_ column in the CSV
+* From the command line console output `-oua`, `-oud`, `-oad`

 ## Output